faizilham/msc-thesis/main/ch4_simple_model.typ

 == Backward analysis

 The first approach to utilization tracking is through a backward analysis.
 The main idea of this approach is to propagate back the utilization status starting from each `utilize` call.
 For example, suppose there is a path reaching a call `utilize(x)`.
 This means, any values referenced by variable `x` are guaranteed to be utilized in the current path.
-We can mark the variable `x` as utilized, and go back to the previous nodes in the path.
-When the analysis reaches a past assignment `x := create()`, we can mark the `create` call as utilized.
+We mark the variable `x` as utilized, and go back to the previous nodes in the path.
+When the analysis reaches a past assignment `x := create()`, we mark the `create` call as utilized.
 Similarly, if the path never reaches a call `utilize(x)`, the utilization status of `x` is never changed, and all past assignments will also be marked as not utilized.
 One main advantage of tracing backward is that we do not need to track the possible values or alias of the variables, since the future utilization status is automatically propagated in assignment nodes.

 #[
 #let evalbracket = evalbracket.with(sub:"UA")